-1 INCORPORATION AND PRINCIPAL ACTIVITIES
+1. INCORPORATION AND PRINCIPAL ACTIVITIES

 Al Baraka Islamic Bank B.S.C. (c) (the "Bank") is a closed shareholding company incorporated in the Kingdom of Bahrain on 21 February 1984.
-The Bank operates under a Retail Bank's licence number RB/025 issued by the Central Bank of Bahrain (CBB).
+The Bank operates under a Retail Banking license number RB/025 issued by the Central Bank of Bahrain (CBB).
 The Bank has five commercial branches in the Kingdom of Bahrain.
-The Bank is 92.81% (2021: 92.03%) owned by Al Baraka Group B.S.C., (formerly Al Baraka Banking Group B.S.C.) ("Ultimate Parent").
+The Bank is 92.81% (2022: 92.81%) owned by Al Baraka Group B.S.C. (the "Ultimate Parent").

-The principal activities of the Bank and its subsidiary (the "Group") are taking demand, saving and investment accounts, providing Murabaha finance, Ijara and other Sharia compliant forms of financing as well as managing investors' money on the basis of Mudaraba or agency for a fee, providing commercial banking services and other investment activities.
+The principal activities of the Bank and its subsidiary (the "Group") are taking demand, saving and investment accounts, providing Murabaha finance, Ijara and other Shari'a compliant forms of financing as well as managing investors' money on the basis of Mudaraba or agency for a fee, providing commercial banking services and other investment activities.
 The Bank's registered office is at Bahrain Bay, P.O.
 Box 1882, Manama, Kingdom of Bahrain.